sensu/sensu-docs/content/sensu-go/5.16/guides/create-read-only-user.md

 ## Create a cluster-wide event-reader user

-Suppose you want to create a user that has read-only access to events across all namespaces.
+Suppose you want to create a user with read-only access to events across all namespaces.
 Because you want this role to have cluster-wide permissions, you'll need to create a **cluster role** and a **cluster role binding**.

 1. Create a user with the username `bob` and assign them to the group `ops`: